Skip to content

 4. OpenClaw sandbox mode enabled - do not run this configuration outside of a sandboxed environment

-clawrma auth setup writes your API key to the skill environment but does not add the provider or fallback entries.
-You need to add those manually.
+clawrma auth setup writes your API key to the skill environment.
+For inference fallback, add the model provider and fallback entries manually.

 Open ~/.openclaw/openclaw.json in your editor and make the following additions.